standard-for-public-code/standard-for-public-code/criteria/advertise-maturity.md

 ## Policy makers: what you need to do

-* When developing policy understand the code that will be developed needs to be tested and improved before being able to be put in to service
+* When developing policy, understand that any code developed needs to be tested and improved before it can be put into service
 * Consider versioning policy changes, especially when they trigger new versions of the source code

 ## Management: what you need to do

-* Make sure code that is marked with a different status is never used to provide a service that is not in that state, e.g. using a beta codebase in a production service or using a prototype codebase in a beta service
+* Make sure that services only rely on codebases of equal or greater maturity than the service.
+For example, don't use a beta codebase in a production service or a prototype codebase in a beta service.

 ## Developers and designers: what you need to do